Finiteness of nonzero degree maps between three-manifolds

 \section{Background}

-In this section, we review some known results, and explain how to reduce our problem to the finiteness of gluings.
-For standard terminology and facts of $3$-manifold topology, cf. \cite{Ja}, and for the Geometrization Theorem, cf. \cite{Th-notes}, \cite{MF}.
+In this section, we review known results, which essentially reduce Question \ref{questionBRW} to finiteness of gluings.
+For standard terminology and facts of $3$--manifold topology, see \cite{Ja,Th-notes,MF}.

-Suppose $N$ is an orientable closed irreducible $3$-manifold.
-The Geometrization Theorem asserts that there is a canonical geometric decomposition cutting $N$ along a minimal (possibly empty) finite collection of essential tori or Klein-bottles, unique up to isotopy, into compact \emph{geometric pieces}, namely each supporting one of the eight $3$-dimensional geometries of finite volume.
-This may be regarded as a graph-of-spaces decomposition of $N$, cf. Subsection \ref{Subsec-gluings}.
+Let $N$ be any orientable closed irreducible $3$--manifold.
+The Geometrization Theorem implies that there is a canonical geometric decomposition, which cuts $N$ into compact pieces along a (possibly empty) minimal finite collection of mutually disjoint essential tori and Klein bottles.
+Every piece is geometric in the sense that it supports one of the eight $3$--dimensional geometries of finite volume.
+Moreover, the collection of cutting essential tori and Klein bottles is unique up to isotopy.

-When $N$ is not itself geometric, all the pieces are either atoroidal, supporting the $\Hyp$-geometry, or Seifert-fibered, supporting the $\HypEuc$-geometry.
-When $N$ is geometric, it is either atoroidal, supporting the $\Hyp$-geometry, or Seifert-fibered, supporting one of the six geometries $\HypEuc$, $\Sft$, $\Euc$, $\Nil$, $\SphEuc$ or $\Sph$, or otherwise, supporting the $\Sol$-geometry.
-The geometry of the Seifert-fibered case can be determined according to the sign of the Euler characteristic $\chi\in\QQ$ of the base-orbifold and whether the Euler number $e\in\QQ$ of the fiberation vanishes.
+When $N$ is not itself geometric, the pieces are either atoroidal or Seifert fibered.
+The atoroidal pieces support the $\Hyp$--geometry, and the Seifert fibered ones support the $\HypEuc$--geometry (and also the $\Sft$--geometry).
+When $N$ is geometric, there are three cases: $N$ is atoroidal, supporting the $\Hyp$-geometry; or $N$ is Seifert fibered, supporting one of the six geometries $\HypEuc$, $\Sft$, $\Euc$, $\Nil$, $\SphEuc$, or $\Sph$; or otherwise, $N$ supports the $\Sol$--geometry.
+Moreover, the geometry for the Seifert fibered case can be determined by the sign of the orbifold Euler characteristic $\chi\in\QQ$ of the base $2$--orbifold together with the triviality of the Euler number $e\in\QQ$ of the fibration.

-The geometric decomposition of $N$ usually coincides with the Jaco-Shalen-Johanson (JSJ) decomposition if one regards a compact regular neighborhood of each cutting Klein-bottle as a JSJ piece.
-The only exception occurs when $N$ is $\Sol$-geometric, and in this case, $N$ has a nontrivial JSJ decomposition cutting $N$ along an essential torus into either one \emph{orientable thickened-torus} (i.e. the trivial interval-bundle over a torus) or two \emph{orientable thickened-Klein-bottles} (i.e. the interval-bundle over a Klein-bottle whose bundle space is orientable).
+The geometric decomposition of $N$ is closely related to the Jaco--Shalen--Johanson (JSJ) decomposition.
+When $N$ is not $\Sol$--geometric, all the geometric pieces of $N$ are JSJ pieces, and the other JSJ pieces of $N$ are compact regular neighborhoods of the cutting Klein bottles.
+When $N$ is $\Sol$--geometric, the JSJ decomposition cuts $N$ along an essential torus, resulting in one or two JSJ pieces.
+In the former case, the JSJ piece is homeomorphic to an \emph{orientable thickened torus}, by which we mean the trivial interval-bundle over a torus; in the latter case, the JSJ pieces are both homeomorphic to an \emph{orientable thickened Klein bottle}, by which we mean the interval-bundle over a Klein bottle whose bundle space is orientable.

-In \cite{BRW}, Boileau, Rubinstein and Wang bounded the allowable JSJ pieces in an irreducible $3$-manifold $N$ dominated by an orientable closed $3$-manifold $M$: